shreymahendru/n-app/README.md

 ### **Navigation Service**

-Navigation service allows you to take advantage of **Vue's router-enabled application architecture**.
+Navigation service allows you to take navigate between different pages.

 Here's how to include it: